gupta-anmol99/Diffusion-Models/README.md

 conda install -c anaconda numpy
 ```
 <br />
 Our trained model can be found in `Models/` subdirectory.
-It can be directly used after running the model definition in the `Block 9` of the Notebook using following code:
+It can be directly used after running the model definition in the `Block 9` of the Notebook using following code:<br />
 ```
 model = torch.load('attention_model_newhead.pth')
 ```